Very Berry Smoothie Bowl

 - Cereal or granola if desired

-Blend on high, adding sugar through the feed tube.
+Blend on high, adding more milk to get the desired consistency.

 Transfer to serving bowl.

-Serve with granola or other crushed cereal to add texture, if desired.
+Serve with granola or other cereal to add texture, if desired.

 We are always told that breakfast is the most important meal of the day.
 To be honest, I’m not sure if that’s 100% true because I’m a big believer in all three meals.
 Although I don’t have to eat at set times for each meal, I almost always need all three, unless the prior meal was big.
 If it’s a regular weekday breakfast, then I need lunch.
 If lunch is a regular sized meal, then I need dinner.
 It’s simple in my mind.